Champagne Supernova: Alternative versions

 Brendan Lynch was hired to produce an alternate mix and a remix.
 The alternate mix was eventually released on the Deluxe Edition of (What's the Story) Morning Glory? while the remix was issued on the B-side on a promo-only 12" of Oasis' cover of Slade's "Cum On Feel the Noize".
 Known as the "Lynchmob Beats Mix", this remix has been reissued on promotional material for the band's greatest hits album Stop the Clocks.

 Live versions of the track were released on ...There and Then and Familiar to Millions.
 A "clean" version, editing out the waves sound effects at the start of the track, was released on Assorted, a free CD issued with the January 1996 edition of Q magazine.
 It is also available on the Time Flies...
 1994–2009 retrospective collection.

 In 2024, Noel Gallagher created a six-hour, "ambient mixed" version of the song for the Zoë Law: Legends exhibition at the London's National Portrait Gallery, which includes a portrait of Gallagher himself.

-A slowed-down version of the song was used for the official teaser of the 2025 science-fiction film The Electric State and trailer of Project Hail Mary.
+A slowed-down version of the song was used in the teaser trailer for The Electric State (2025) and the trailer for Project Hail Mary (2026).